 Sarah Benioff, Director, Cripplegate Foundation and Islington Giving

 Manny Wiafe, Trustee, Cripplegate Foundation

 As a 500 year-old, place-based funder, Cripplegate Foundation had been talking about diversifying the board for some time, but just hadn’t done it.
-We embarked on the process just after the pandemic struck, and through a range of methods, managed to recruit eight (yes 8!) extraordinarily diverse local people to join our board as governors/trustees and advisors.
-We’ll be sharing our approach and the many lessons we learned along the way.
-The session will include an overview of why we embarked upon this now, how we generated interest across our local community and attracted a wide range of local people – the majority of whom had never been trustees before – and how we ran an inclusive and engaging process entirely by Zoom.
+They embarked on the process just after the pandemic struck, and through a range of methods, managed to recruit eight (yes 8!) extraordinarily diverse local people to join their board as governors/trustees and advisors.
+The session covered their approach and the many lessons learned along the way.
+The session included an overview of why they embarked upon this now, how they generated interest across the local community and attracted a wide range of local people – the majority of whom had never been trustees before – and how they ran an inclusive and engaging process entirely by Zoom.